-I worked it into the soil, to a depth of around 4”, in a circle halfway between the drip line and the base of the plant.
+How To Apply: I worked it into the soil to a depth of around 4” in a circle halfway between the drip line and the base of the plant.

 Be sure to follow the directions and use the recommended amount for the size of your hydrangea.
 You don’t want to overdo it hoping to get a deep blue hydrangea.
 Even though this is an organic element, you can easily apply too much and/or too often.

-Make sure the soil is moist when you apply the acidifier and water it in well when you’re done.
-The water which works it in and makes it effective.
-If your garden isn’t on drip or you don’t get consistent summer rains, then water with the hose or a watering can.
+Make sure the soil is moist when applying the acidifier, and water it well when you’re done.
+The water is what works it in and makes it effective.
+If your garden isn’t drip or you don’t get consistent summer rains, water with the hose or a watering can as needed.

-A 2 – 3” layer of compost around the root ball will add nourishment and help to conserve moisture.
-Hydrangeas aren’t drought-tolerant plants so you should be watering them anyway!
+A 2 – 3” layer of organic matter, like compost, around the root ball will nourish and help conserve moisture.
+Hydrangeas aren’t drought-tolerant plants, so you should be watering them anyway!

-Applying this is a slow process when it comes to changing the color – don’t expect immediate results.
-However, the results are long-lasting but it will need to be applied in the next year and in subsequent years to keep the color blue(ish).
-It’s not a 1 season deal and your hydrangea stays blue.
+Applying this is a slow process regarding Hydrangea color change – don’t expect immediate results.
+However, the results are long-lasting, but the acidifier will need to be applied in the next year and in subsequent years to keep the color blue(ish).
+It’s not a one-season deal, and your hydrangea stays blue.

-I did this 3 times a year in temperate coastal California because the hydrangeas have a long bloom time here.
-If you’re in a cold climate, you may only have to do it 2 times a year.
+I did this three times a year in temperate coastal California because the hydrangeas have a long bloom time and growing season here.
+If you’re in a cold climate, you may only have to do it two times a year.

 Have you ever wondered why florist hydrangeas have such vibrant, deep colors and yours in the garden don’t?
-It’s because the growers make alterations to the soil mix right from the get-go and throughout the growing process.
-Plus, these small plants are bred to have big blooms.
+It’s because the growers alter the soil mix right from the get-go and throughout the growing process.
+These small plants are bred to have big blooms to catch our eye!